rickarhayd/neighborhoods/README.md

 3. Update the API key and such in [cartodbProxy.php](https://github.com/enam/neighborhoods/blob/master/php/cartodbProxy.php).
 AND move this file somewhere above your web root.

-4. Update the include path in [callProxy.php](https://github.com/enam/neighborhoods/blob/master/php/callProxy.php) for wherever you put cartodbProxy.php on your server.
+4. Update the include path in [add.php](https://github.com/enam/neighborhoods/blob/master/php/add.php), [flag.php](https://github.com/enam/neighborhoods/blob/master/php/flag.php), and [heart.php](https://github.com/enam/neighborhoods/blob/master/php/heart.php) for wherever you put cartodbProxy.php on your server.

 5. Change [googleanalytics.js](https://github.com/enam/neighborhoods/blob/master/js/googleanalytics.js) to use your analytics code if you want, or remove the script that includes it from line 215 of [index.html](https://github.com/enam/neighborhoods/blob/master/index.html).